 |Warm White||Cool White||Natural / Daylight|

 We’ll start here because we’ve all bought them.
 You may know the Energy Independence and Security Act (EISA) of 2007 sets performance standards for all light bulbs.
-It does not ban incandescent bulbs; rather it sets minimum efficiency levels that have forced them to be re-designed, and so their packaging has been updated.
-If you’ve bought bulbs in the past couple of years you’ve seen the change.
+It does not ban incandescent bulbs; rather, it sets minimum efficiency levels that have forced them to be re-designed, and so their packaging has been updated.
+If you’ve bought bulbs in the past couple of years, then you’ve seen the change.
 The deadlines and goals for the phased-in requirements are:

 - On January 1, 2012, light bulbs as bright as a 100-watt traditional incandescent bulb could use no more than 72 watts of electricity.

-On January 1, 2014, the standard was applied to 60 watt bulbs, which cannot be use more than 43 watts and 40 watt bulbs cannot use more than 29 watts.
+- On January 1, 2014, the standard was applied to 60-watt bulbs, which cannot use more than 43 watts, and 40-watt bulbs cannot use more than 29 watts.

 - Light bulbs under 40 watts, three-way bulbs, appliance bulbs, and a few other specialty types are exempt.

-To meet this challenge, manufacturers have essentially developed a highbred halogen/incandescent bulb that will have all the outward appearances of our old standbys.
+To meet this challenge, manufacturers have essentially developed a hybrid halogen/incandescent bulb that will have all the outward appearances of our old standbys.
 The comparable stats can be seen in the table to the right.